-- VCU Policy: Research Data Ownership, Retention, and Access
+- VCU Policy: Research Data Ownership, Retention, Access and Security

 - VCU Policy: Conflict of Interest in Research

 - VCU Policy: University Trademarks & Licensing

 - VCU Policy: Outgoing Sponsorships, Advertising and Endorsement

-- VCU Policy: Outside Professional Activity and Employment, Research, and Continuing Education
+- VCU Policy: Outside Professional Activity & Employment Policy, Research, & Continuing Education (Faculty Specific)

 This policy supersedes the following archived policies: